Armed Forces Memorial

 Extract from the Daily Mirror - Saturday 22 February 1964

-Lance Bombardier James Dwyer was killed whilst on a patrol in Southern Helmand province when the vehicle he was driving struck an anti-tank mine.
+Lance Bombardier James Dwyer died whilst on a patrol in Southern Helmand province when the vehicle he was driving struck an anti-tank mine.
 [Source: MOD]

-WO2 Kieran Farragher was serving with the SAS when he was killled in a climbing accident in Botswana.
+Warrant Officer Kieran Farragher, attached to the Special Air Service, died in a climbing accident in Botswana.
 He had joined the SAS in 1973 having previously served in 95 Commando and 29 Commando Regt RA.Sources AFM ROH Special Forces ROH website (+ image) Commando Gunner website

 Marine Michael Fowler

 Marine Cyril Goodfellow, from Birmingham,